AdamjuszkiewiczNait/Spring-2025-Assignment4/README.md

-# Winter 2025 Assignment 04 - Working with Custom Objects
+# Spring 2025 Assignment 04 - Working with Custom Objects
 __Weight:__ 20% of final mark

 __Submission requirements__: On or before the due date, submit a Visual Studio 2022 project as per your instructor's direction.
 It is your responsibility to ensure your work is submitted as expected.
 Work that is not submitted will not be graded.